 - Inform them or not

 Setting boundaries can feel so scary that sometimes we avoid doing it.
 Start with just one and see how it goes.
 It takes practice to set boundaries, especially if we haven’t learned how to do it when we were children or if we’ve never seen healthy boundaries in action.
 Sometimes the boundaries we set, or their consequences, will need to be tweaked or adjusted so they work better.
 That’s absolutely OK!
-Just make sure that whatever your consequence is, that you will absolutely be able to carry it out.
-If we back down and don’t enforce our own boundaries, we can end up feeling defeated or resentful or weak.
+Just make sure that whatever your consequence is, you will absolutely be able to carry it out.
+If we back down and don’t enforce our own boundaries, we can end up feeling defeated or resentful, or weak.
 If we don’t enforce our own boundaries, we’re sending the message that we’re not serious!
 If you don’t feel you can carry out the consequence, you need to re-think the consequence and create a new one.

 What to do when your boundaries are challenged or rejected